radiant-rstats/docker/install/rsm-msba-linux.md

 ```

 Tips to avoid the python problems depicted in the comic linked below:
-- Stick with one tool to create environments (e.g., conda)
+- Stick with one or two tools to create environments (e.g., pip and conda)
 - Don't go overboard with the number conda environments you create

 <a href="https://xkcd.com/1987/" target="_blank">https://xkcd.com/1987/</a>